Laragear/Preload/README.md

 * **Does this excludes the package itself from the list?
 Does make a difference?**

 No, and it does not.
-Only the middleware may be heavily requested (as it's global), but most of this package files won't.
+Only the global middleware and condition may be heavily requested, but most of this package files won't.

 * **I activated this Preload but my application still doesn't feel _faster_.
 What's wrong?**